 An additional FAQ on RI with details on terms, billing, exchanges and cancellations is available here: Azure Reserved Virtual Machine Instances

 A temporary disk is storage that is attached directly to the deployed VM.
 Data on a temporary disk is lost once the VM is shut down.
-If you need persistent storage, there are a number of types and sizes of persistent data disks available that are charged separately.
+If you need persistent storage, there are a number of types and sizes of persistent data disks available, which are charged for separately.
 Please see the storage pricing page for information.
-For persistent VM storage, we recommend that you use Managed Disks to take advantage of better management features, scalability, availability, and security.
+For persistent VM storage, we recommend that you use Managed Disks to take advantage of better management features, scalability, availability and security.